HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 ## Using a custom configuration with TinyMCE editor in the WCM authoring portlet

 !!!note "Notes"
-    - These customization steps only apply to the Enhanced editor used in the HCL Web Content Manager authoring portlet.
+    - These customization steps only apply to the Enhanced editor used in the HCL WCM authoring portlet.
     - If working in a clustered deployment, run these steps on the primary node only.
 Re-sync the cluster when steps are complete.

 1. The TinyMCE editor uses a custom configuration file that is named tiny_config.jsp to set custom parameters for the toolbar.
 Copy your custom configuration file to wp_profile_root\PortalServer\wcm\shared\app\config\tinymce.